ONSITE LEADERSHIP TEAM

 Creatively, Diane began sewing at age 10 and loves creating new clothing.
 Weaving her own fabric brought this creative endeavor to a new level.
 Diane and Dave have three wonderful grown children, each with wonderful spouses, plus five grandsons all born in the last 5 years.
 As the Heart of the Lakes Weaving Program Director, she feels like she found her dream job and has no plans to retire.

-Jackie Frauenholtz, Gallery Manager
+Tiera Marsh, Gallery Manager

-Julie Lindstrom, Volunteer coordinator for the finishing area
+Julie Lindstrom, Volunteer Coordinator for the Finishing Area

 Julie recently moved to Minnesota after retiring from a 44 year career in education.
 Fabric work for Julie is a family tradition and she’s pleased to be a part of the Center’s textile creativity with talented volunteers, weavers and the AATC team.